locally-io/ios-engage-sdk/README.md

 ## Installation

 ### CocoaPods
-Cocoapods is a dependency management platform to install, update and delete the libraries used on the project.
+Cocoapods is a dependency management platform used to install, update and delete the libraries used on a project.

-You can  install Cocoapods with the following terminal command
+You can  install Cocoapods using the following terminal command

 ```ruby
 $ sudo gem install cocoapods
 ```

-To initialize Cocoapods on your project, navigate through the terminal to your project directory and run this command:
+To initialize Cocoapods on your project, navigate through the terminal to your project directory and run the following command:
 ```ruby
 $ cocoapods init
 ```

 This will create a `.podfile` on the root of your project.
-The `.podfile` is the configuration file that Cocoapods use to declare the project dependencies.
+The `.podfile` is the configuration file that Cocoapods uses to declare the project dependencies.

-Add the EngageSDK as a dependency to your project.
+Add the EngageSDK as a dependency to your project:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'